9 million Americans were wrongly told they were approved for student debt forgiveness

 The email subject line incorrectly informed 9 million recipients: "Your Student Loan Debt Relief Plan Has Been Approved."
 However, the text of the letter was accurate, letting those recipients know that the determination of their eligibility would continue "if and when we prevail in court."

-Corrected emails will be sent to those recipients within the next few days.
+Corrected emails will be sent to those recipients and those who received the email in error within the next few days.

 In a statement to CBS MoneyWatch, Accenture blamed the issue on "human error."